github/docs/content/actions/learn-github-actions/expressions.md

 ### success

-Returns `true` when none of the previous steps have failed or been canceled.
+Returns `true` when all previous steps have succeeded.

 #### Example of `success`